Stugeh/Projektitoiminta/map-app/README.md

 # Getting Started with Create React App

 ## Before this can be run you need to have run npm install in the console.
-You also need to create a file called .env in the root folder.
-Contents of the file are stored in repo secrets.
+You also need to create a file called .env in the root folder. the contents of the file should be: REACT_APP_MAPS_KEY=[key here].

 ## Available Scripts